HaydenElza/blog/_posts/2016-04-20-Arch-Linux-Clean-Up.md

 /dev/sda4       421G  346G   54G  87% /home
 ~~~

 Oh.
 My root is full, that'll do it.
-Better clean some stuff up.
+Better do some tidying to free up disk space.